Polymers & Composites Company, Meggitt

 (approximately 600 staff) Loughborough, UK.

-near misses & hazards.
-We felt the’ Deal with It’® interactive workshops delivered the message, raising people’s awareness, a serious message within an engaging workshop.
+“In terms of the implementation, we identified a need for a change in the safety culture and operator awareness of hazards, to start to change attitudes and encourage people to report near misses and hazards.
+We felt the Deal With It® interactive workshops delivered the message, raising people’s awareness, a serious message within an engaging workshop.
 We decided it was important this was rolled out across the site from senior managers to operators on the shop floor.

-The phrase ‘Deal with it’ has become a bit of a buzz term!
+The phrase Deal With It® has become a bit of a buzz term!
 We received a lot of good feedback from people attending the course, some saying it was the best safety course they have been on.
 We still have a few non- believers and people stuck in their ways, but given time and other people’s behaviour around them changing, I’m sure they will get on board.

 Benefits to date:

-• Achievement of group targets in reducing lost time cases and severity rates
+• Achievement of group targets in reducing lost time cases and severity rates.

-• Reduction in days lost to accidents 118 days in 2015 to 25 days in 2016 (78% reduction – impact on cost & productivity)
+• Reduction in days lost to accidents: 118 days in Year 1 to 25 days in Year 2 (78% reduction – impact on cost and productivity).

-• Improved compliance with monthly EHS audits, inspections,
+• Improved compliance with monthly EHS audits, inspections, risk assessment program.